 You might also be charged ground rent if you live in a flat or maisonette.

 You will receive an annual ground rent notice if you have to pay this charge.

 Ways to pay

-There are a variety of ways in which you can pay your rent and service charge including Direct Debit, standing order, online, by phone, at any Paypoint outlet, the Post Office, by cheque and in person.
+There are a variety of ways in which you can pay your rent and service charge: